davecoll3/kokochen/README.md

 ### Color Scheme

 * Various shades of grey (#777, #708090, #696969, #d3d3d3, #3f3f3f) were used across the site (nav bar, footer, scoll to top button) alongside black and white for the textual content.
 These somber colours were purposfully chosen to give the site a clean modern look while allowing the vibrant colours of the various illustrations to pop on the screen.
-The color contrast accessibility validator [a11y](https://color.a11y.com/) was used to verify that the colour contrast across the site adheared to the WCAG 2.1 Guidelines.

 ### Fonts